qe7/supremacy/README.md

 1. **FeatureExample**: A sample feature class that showcases various settings such as color, mode, slider, and toggle.
 It also includes event handling for the `UpdateEvent`.

-2. **CommandToggle**: A sample command class that toggles features on and off.
-This command takes a feature's name as an argument and toggles its state.
+2. **CommandToggle**: A sample abstractCommand class that toggles features on and off.
+This abstractCommand takes a feature's name as an argument and toggles its state.

 ## Features